 Old Chinese proverb: “Confucius say, ‘Hungry man sitting with mouth open waiting for roast duck to fly in have long wait.”

-Considering that most businesses… especially small businesses are tight for money, they want to make sure their advertising pieces are laid out just right, that the message is clear, that they’re getting the very best deal on advertising rates, and that the market conditions are favorable.
+Considering that most businesses… especially small businesses are tight for money, they want to make sure their advertising pieces are laid out just right - that the message is clear, that they’re getting the very best deal on advertising rates, and that the market conditions are favourable.

 Make no mistake, all those things are important… very important.
-But it’s critical that we don’t get anaylasis paralyais.
+But it’s critical that we don’t get analysis paralysis.

 Back when Apple Computer was first getting off the ground, articles were written about how they used the “Ready, Fire, Aim” approach.